aimhubio/aim/docs/source/ui/pages/run_management.md

 - Type the name for the tag.
 The name field is mandatory and cannot be empty for the tag creation form, and has a maximum 50 symbol limit validation.
 - Type a comment for the tag.
 The comment field is optional for the tag creation form and has a maximum 200 symbol limit validation.
 - Select a color for the tag from the color palette.
-- Click on the "Create" button to save the tag.
+- Click on the `Create` button to save the tag.
 After successful saving, a toast notification should appear in the top-right corner of the window to confirm the creation.
   There are also default selected colors for the tag available.

 <img style="border-radius: 8px; border: 1px solid #E8F1FC" alt="Create tag modal" src="https://docs-blobs.s3.us-east-2.amazonaws.com/images/ui/pages/tags/2.png">

-##### Second option
+##### Option 2: From Explorers page

 - Go to any explorer page (such as metrics, params, images, or scatters).
-- Click on one of the sequence units to open the popover where the tag section with an "Attach" button exists.
+- Click on one of the sequence units to open the popover where the tag section with an `Attach` button exists.
-- Click on the "Attach" button to open the "Select tag" popover where you will see all of your previously created tags.
+- Click on the `Attach` button to open the `Select tag` popover where you will see all of your previously created tags.

 <img style="border-radius: 8px; border: 1px solid #E8F1FC" alt="Attach tag popover" src="https://docs-blobs.s3.us-east-2.amazonaws.com/images/ui/pages/tags/3.png">

-- Click on the "Create tag" button, and you will be redirected to the tags page than the actual first option.
+- Click on the `Create tag` button, and you will be redirected to the tags page than the actual first option.

 <img style="border-radius: 8px; border: 1px solid #E8F1FC" alt="Attach tag popover" src="https://docs-blobs.s3.us-east-2.amazonaws.com/images/ui/pages/tags/4.png">

 ### Attach tag

 - Go to any explorer page (such as metrics, params, images, or scatters).
-- Click on one of the sequence units to open a popover that contains a tag section with an "Attach" button.
+- Click on one of the sequence units to open a popover that contains a tag section with an `Attach` button.

 <img style="border-radius: 8px; border: 1px solid #E8F1FC" alt="Attach tag popover" src="https://docs-blobs.s3.us-east-2.amazonaws.com/images/ui/pages/tags/5.png">

-- Click on the "Attach" button to open the "Select tag" popover where all tags will be visible.
+- Click on the `Attach` button to open the `Select tag` popover where all tags will be visible.
 - Select the tag(s) you want to attach to the sequence unit.
 You can select more than one tag for each point.

 <img style="border-radius: 8px; border: 1px solid #E8F1FC" alt="Select tag popover" src="https://docs-blobs.s3.us-east-2.amazonaws.com/images/ui/pages/tags/6.png">